airmelt/LeetCode/#1009 Complement of Base 10 Integer 十进制整数的反码.md

+# 1009 Complement of Base 10 Integer 十进制整数的反码

 __Description__:
 Every non-negative integer N has a binary representation.
 For example, 5 can be represented as "101" in binary, 11 as "1011" in binary, and so on.
 Note that except for N = 0, there are no leading zeroes in any binary representation.